About the Public Assistance Program

 - Governor’s Request: The Governor uses the PDA results to decide if the State will request a federal Major or Emergency Disaster Declaration from the President.

 - Declaration: The President will read the Governor’s disaster request and may declare that a major disaster or emergency exists.
 If it does, Public Assistance Grant Program funding becomes available.

 When a federal Disaster Declaration is granted, other things take place as part of the program:

 - Applicants’ Briefing: After a disaster declaration, MEMA will announce details of scheduled applicant briefings.
 Agencies or organizations who may apply for PA attend to learn about the eligibility requirements and what costs may be reimbursed by the federal government.

 - Request for Public Assistance: Potential applicants complete an application to make an official request for PA.

 - Recovery Scoping Meeting: Federal and/or state staff meet with each applicant approved to receive PA.
-Staff review details of damage related work and answer questions specific to the applicant.
+Staff review details of costs and damage related work and answer questions specific to the applicant.

 - Project formulation: The applicant provides detailed documentation on scope(s) of work and cost(s) incurred for the project.